jyourstone/jellyfin-smartplaylist-plugin/docs/content/development/contributing.md

 # Contributing

-Thank you for your interest in contributing to the SmartPlaylist plugin!
+Thank you for your interest in contributing to the SmartLists plugin!
 This guide will help you get started.

 ## Prerequisites